Chris-luiz-16/Letsencrypt-ssl-with-ansible-acme-module-for-a-php-website/README.md

-# Php website automated using an ansible playbook with the desired free SSL on the domain
+# Php website automated using an ansible playbook with the lets encrypt or Buypass free SSL on the domain

 This GitHub repository contains a playbook that enables easy deployment of a Git-based PHP website using an Nginx role.
 The playbook allows users to choose their desired SSL configuration by utilizing ACME validation and modifying the ACME directory.